River Gannel

 The River Gannel (Dowr Gwyles, meaning lovage river) rises in the village of Indian Queens in mid Cornwall, England, United Kingdom.
 It flows north under Trevemper Bridge and becomes a tidal estuary, the Gannel (An Ganel, meaning the Channel), that divides the town of Newquay from the village of Crantock and joins the Celtic Sea.

-The estuary contains a historic boatyard and is an important location for migratory birds.
+The Newlyn Downs form part of the catchment area of the river.